entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is -.

 > - The coding of *Styloichthys* is 1.
+>
-> - The coding of *Achoania* is changed from ? to 1.
+> The coding of *Achoania* is changed from ? to 1.

+> -  LXY.
 The coding of *Onychodus jandemarrai* is changed from ? to 0 (Andrews et al., 2006).The coding of *Diplocercides spp* is changed from ? to 1 (Forey, 1998).
 The coding of *Powichthys thorsteinssoni* is changed from ? to 1 (Jessen, 1980).
 The coding of *Diabolepis speratus* is changed from ? to 1 (Chang, 1995).
 The coding of *Porolepis spp* is changed from ? to 1 (Jarvik, 1972).
 The coding of *Glyptolepis groenlandica* is changed from ? to 1 (Jarvik, 1972).
 The coding of *Gogonasus andrewsae* is changed from ? to 1 (Holland, 2014).
 The coding of *Eusthenopteron foordi* is changed from ? to 1 (Jarvik, 1980).

 > - The coding of *Meemannia*_like fish is ?.